 “Jakob!”
 I yelled, grabbing onto his neck as he strode into the cornfield.

-The van was still on, and both of the doors were wide open.
-If anyone drove past, they’d be so overcome with Children of the Corn vibes that they’d either take the fuck off, or call the cops.
+The van was still on, and both of the doors were wide open, like we’d been abducted.
+If anyone drove past, they’d be so overcome with Children of the Corn vibes that they’d either take the fuck off or call the cops.

 “You drive me crazy sometimes,” he growled.

 “Ditto, buddy,” I said, poking his meaty chest for emphasis.

 “Why couldn’t you have trusted that I would answer you when I could?”

 “I didn’t know that’s what you were asking me to do!”
 I shot back.
 “Why didn’t you just say that to me?”

 He made a frustrated sound and then hauled me forward so he could seal his mouth over mine.
 My head spun as he kissed me, hard and fierce, and I did that stupid thing where I forgot to breathe again.
 By the time he pulled back, I was lightheaded and thankful he was holding me up.